hardwario/website/content/blog/2019-11-05-four-funny-games-for-tech-engagement-of-kids.en.md

 Who doesn´t know spinning tops?
 A simple wooden toy for young children that keeps on **spinning in one place** for a surprisingly long time.
 What happens though when you combine a spinning top with 21<sup>st</sup> century technologies?

-The BigClown Box includes an ** accelerometer** \- a sensor that detects the box's position or how long it has been in motion.
+The HARDWARIO Box includes an ** accelerometer** \- a sensor that detects the box's position or how long it has been in motion.
 Kids program the box to show them on their computer for how many seconds **it spun around its axis**.

 They then sit down in a circle and one by one spin the box, looking at the computer data pop up to see whether a new **record has been established**.
 The members of the group compete with one another to determine who can spin the box the longest using **centrifugal force**.